Phonascus/WebexListRooms/README.md

 `pip install base64`

 3. Update the script with your Webex access token.
-Open the script in a text editor and replace `'YOUR_PERSONAL_ACCESS_TOKEN'` with your actual Webex access token.
+Open the script in a text editor and replace `'YOUR_PERSONAL_ACCESS_TOKEN'` with your actual Webex access token.\
+You can get a personal Webex API access token by loggin in to the [Webex Developer Portal](https://developer.webex.com/docs/getting-started).

 ## Usage